TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/developer_guides/bootflow.md

     - `sbl_xxx.release.hs.tiimage` [`hs` prefix before `.tiimage`]
 - Note that if we just mentioned `hs` it is meant for **HS-SE** device and `hs_fs` or `hs-fs` is meant for **HS-FS** device.
 - The `.tiimage` file can then be flashed or copied to a boot image using the \ref TOOLS_FLASH

+\cond SOC_AM64X || SOC_AM243X
+- In case of AM243x/AM64x we use combined boot flow, so the tiimage will have SYSFW and BoardCfg as additional components as ROM is going to boot these as well.
+As you can see from the image the signing is done for a concatenated binary of all three.
+  For more details on combined boot flow please refer to \ref BOOTFLOW_MIGRATION_GUIDE

+\imageStyle{tiimage_k3.png,width:20%}
+\image html tiimage_k3.png "TIIMAGE"
+\endcond

+\cond SOC_AM263X || SOC_AM273X
+\imageStyle{tiimage_normal.png,width:20%}
+\image html tiimage_normal.png "TIIMAGE"
+\endcond

 \endcond

 ### SBL Boot